-Tax compliance risk management process for customers managed by Large Business: response to the provision of a certificate - the CRM expects a certificate and one is provided
+Tax compliance risk management process for customers managed by Large Business: response to the provision of a certificate - the CCM expects a certificate and one is provided

-This expectation will arise where the company has already notified details of its Senior Accounting Officer (SAO) or, where it has not done so, where the Customer Relationship Manager (CRM) has established these details from previous discussions with the company.
+This expectation will arise where the company has already notified details of its Senior Accounting Officer (SAO) or, where it has not done so, where the Customer Compliance Manager (CCM) has established these details from previous discussions with the company.

 - consider whether a penalty may be chargeable on that SAO, see SAOG18500, or a successor SAO who has not provided a certificate at all, see SAOG18700, and

 - if so, follow the step by step guidance at SAOG19000 to take the appropriate penalty action.